 After the Emulex driver is loaded, the Emulex SR-IOV virtual function is used for all unicast receive and transmit traffic.
-The emulated NIC handles multicast and broadcast traffic.
-If SR-IOV is disabled, the Emulex adapter is removed from the virtual machine, and all traffic automatically uses the emulated NIC.
-This technology allows live migration of virtual machines if using SR-IOV.
+Live migration and multicast are supported while using SR-IOV.
+If SR-IOV is disabled, the Emulex adapter is removed from the virtual machine, and all traffic automatically uses the Hyper-V synthetic NIC.

-If multiple adapters are added to the virtual machine, use MAC addresses to map the Emulex Network adapter to the corresponding Microsoft Virtual Network adapters.
+NOTEIf multiple adapters are added to the virtual machine, use MAC addresses to map the Emulex network adapter to the corresponding Microsoft virtual network adapters.

-3.2.5.9 Verifying SR-IOV
+3.2.4.7 Verifying SR-IOV